Reverse mathematics: The base system RCA0

 The subsystem RCA0 is the one most commonly used as a base system for reverse mathematics.
-The initials "RCA" stand for "recursive comprehension axiom", where "recursive" means "computable", as in recursive function.
+The initials "RCA" stand for "recursive comprehension axiom", where "recursive" means "computable", as in computable function.
 This name is used because RCA0 corresponds informally to "computable mathematics".
 In particular, any set of natural numbers that can be proven to exist in RCA0 is computable, and thus any theorem that implies that noncomputable sets exist is not provable in RCA0.
 To this extent, RCA0 is a constructive system, although it does not meet the requirements of the program of constructivism because it is a theory in classical logic including the law of excluded middle.

 Despite its seeming weakness (of not proving any non-computable sets exist), RCA0 is sufficient to prove a number of classical theorems which, therefore, require only minimal logical strength.
 These theorems are, in a sense, below the reach of the reverse mathematics enterprise because they are already provable in the base system.
 The classical theorems provable in RCA0 include: